commschamp/cc_tutorial/tutorials/tutorial18/README.md

 its first parameter.
 After the read operation is complete the provided `transportFields` tuple will have updated values which can be accessed later.

-Please pay attention that the frame definition uses `COMMS_PROTOCOL_LAYERS_ACCESS()` macro, which defines names of the used layers and allows convenient access to them using `layer_*()` member function.
+Please pay attention that the frame definition uses `COMMS_PROTOCOL_LAYERS_NAMES()` macro, which defines names of the used layers and allows convenient access to them using `layer_*()` member function.
 ```cpp
 template <